nfelber/Caseus-Foratus-Helveticus/README.md

     entrypoint: [ '/bin/bash', '-c', 'export TELOXIDE_TOKEN=$$(cat /run/secrets/teloxide_token) ; ./caseus-foratus-helveticus "<Chat id here>"' ]
 ```

+You can find the id of a chat by adding the bot to the chat and then querying `https://api.telegram.org/bot<API Token>/getUpdates` (using a for example a browser).

 Feel free to edit the reminder dates in the dates folder (this can be done while the bot is running).

 Finally, start the bot using `docker-compose`: